Azure/azure-sdk-for-go/documentation/service_onboarding.md

 After you have the generated code from Autorest, the next step is to wrap this generated code in a "convenience layer" that the customers will use directly to interact with the service.
 Go is not an object-oriented language like C#, Java, or Python.
 There is no type hierarchy in Go.
 Clients and models will be defined as `struct`s and methods will be defined on these structs to interact with the service.

 In other languages, types can be specifically marked "public" or "private", in Go exported types and methods are defined by starting with a capital letter.
-The methods on structs also follow this rule, if it is for use outside the model it must start with a capital letter.
+The methods on structs also follow this rule, if it is for use outside of the model it must start with a capital letter.

 ### Documenting Code
 Code is documented directly in line and can be created directly using the `doc` tool which is part of the go toolchain.
 To document a type, variable, constant, function, or package write a regular comment directly preceding its declaration (with no intervening blank line).
 For an example, here is the documentation for the `fmt.Fprintf` function: